-Unfortunately, most of these budget priced laptop users will end up with low memory warning with in a few months.
+Unfortunately, most of these budget-priced laptop users will end up with low memory warnings within a few months.
 There are a few reasons for these small memory space issues with your laptop.
 The first reason is these laptops are coming with “eMMC” or SSD for storage space.
 These drives will not provide exact 32GB or 64GB storage space.
 In reality, the available space will be 2-4GB less than these specified numbers.

 The second reason is the Windows Installation Size.
-These 32 – 64 GB storage space is again divided into OS files and User files.
+These 32 to 64 GB storage space is again split for Windows OS files and User files.
 The OS installation will consume 2- 6GB of space based on the OS version and build.
 In addition to this, the Windows update file will steal another 6 to 12GB space from your hard disk (hard to believe!).
-In Windows, you can disable Auto update feature for Windows 10 Store Apps to save 1-2GB on your Hard disk.
+In Windows, you can disable Auto-update feature for Windows 10 Store Apps to save 1-2GB on your Hard disk.

 If you have a Windows Recovery Partition, that will swallow another 4-6GB space for system recovery file.
 In a nutshell, for a 32GB laptop or Hard disk with Windows 10 OS, you can hardly get 10GB of free space if you are lucky enough!

 There are a couple of solutions we mentioned before to extend storage space on your laptop and tablets.
 These techniques were cloud-based solutions that need a live internet connection.
-Here we are going to discuss a hardware solution that you can use to expand storage space of the PC, that does not need any internet connection to work.
+Here we are going to discuss a hardware solution that you can use to expand the storage space of the PC that does not need any internet connection to work.

-Microsoft did a good job to improve their new OS Windows10 with amazing features, and Windows 10 let you use your SD card as a new hard drive to save your files directly.
+Microsoft did an excellent job of improving its new OS Windows10 with amazing features, and Windows 10 let you use your SD card as a new hard drive to save your files directly.

 Setup the SD Card to Use as Secondary Drive